-In summary, six items for the Dawson Valley WSS were sampled.
+In the Draft Report, six items for the Dawson Valley WSS were sampled.
 Of these:

-- (a) three items are prudent and efficient and have been retained as forecast expenditure; - (b) one items was prudent but not efficient, requiring adjustment to forecast expenditure; and - (c) two items are prudent but insufficient information was provided to determine efficiency.
+- (a) three items were prudent and efficient and were retained as forecast expenditure; - (b) one item was prudent but not efficient, requiring adjustment to forecast expenditure; and - (c) two items were prudent but insufficient information was provided to determine efficiency.

-Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.

-In total, the Authority recommends the direct renewals expenditure be adjusted as shown in Table 4.6.
+In total, the Authority recommended the direct renewals expenditure be adjusted as shown in Table 4.7.